 Controlling them is not easy, especially when you garden organically.
 In commercial applications, they use a powdered glass product, essentially recycled glass bottles that are ground to a powder then applied as a liquid spray that coats the vegetables with a white coating.
 Then when bugs eat the plants they ingest the glass and it tears up their insides.
 A human can touch the powder because it is so finely ground it will nut hurt us..but for bugs it’s devastating.
 Often times when you buy organic collard greens they will have this white residue on it.
 It takes several washes to remove it.
 I have not seen this for home use but if it were available I would use it as it is approved for organic gardening..although I freely admit it does not sound very organic.

 This year’s tomatoes are looking really great with the exception of a few in hanging planters…they just do not seem to enjoy hanging upside down.
 My bucket planters are doing a great job and my San Marzano tomato plants are really healthy so I expect a good crop which will be canned for use later in the winter.

-Also of note, my lawn and landscaping are doing nicely and looking much better then in previous years making the farm an enjoyable place to call home.
+Also of note, my lawn and landscaping are doing nicely and looking much better than in previous years making the farm an enjoyable place to call home.

-With that I wish you happy gardening and a bumper crop.
-Be sue to email me with any questions at keith@ harvesteating dot com.
+With that, I wish you happy gardening and a bumper crop.
+Be sure to email me with any questions at keith@ harvesteating dot com.